 If, on the other hand, the car is moving toward you at sixty miles per hour and is only 100 yards away, you will get a “danger” message that will stimulate further action on your part.

 The third function of your conscious mind is analysis, and analysis always precedes the fourth function, deciding.

 Your conscious mind functions very much like a binary computer, performing two functions: It accepts or rejects data in making choices and decisions.
-It can deal with only one thought at a time, positive or negative, “yes” or “no.” This is why people who adopt positive thinking lifestyles regularly read inspirational quotes.
+It can deal with only one thought at a time, positive or negative, “yes” or “no.” This is why people who adopt positive thinking lifestyles regularly read and learn from these inspirational quotes.
 Our single track minds can only entertain one idea at a time, so keeping it occupied with uplifting material has the power to block negative thoughts.